Hide-A-Way Hills, Ohio: Geography

 Hide-A-Way Hills is located in northern Hocking County and southeastern Fairfield County, surrounding Lake of the Four Seasons and several smaller lakes to the east, including Lake Eagle Claw, the easternmost.
 The lakes are built on several tributaries of Rush Creek, which in turn is a tributary of the Hocking River, which flows south to the Ohio River.
-About two-thirds of the community lies in northwestern Marion Township in Hocking County, while the remainder is in southern Rushcreek Township in Fairfield County.
+About two-thirds of the community lies in northwestern Marion Township in Hocking County, while the remainder is in southern Rush Creek Township in Fairfield County.

 Hide-A-Way Hills is 10 mi southeast of Lancaster, the Fairfield County seat, and 12 mi northwest of Logan, the seat of Hocking County.
 Columbus, the state capital, is 41 mi to the northwest.

 According to the United States Census Bureau, the Hide-A-Way Hills CDP has a total area of 7.3 km2, of which 6.7 km2 is land and 0.6 km2, or 7.71%, is water.
+The population was 976 as of 2020.